joymallyac/blind-reviews/README_Chrome_V2.md

 4. If you've never uploaded an item before, you need to accept the developer agreement before going to the next step.

-5. Click Choose file > your zip file > Upload.
-If your app's manifest and ZIP file are valid, you can edit your app on the next page.
+5. Click Choose file > blind-reviews zip file > Upload.

 Pick a payment system
 ======================